 In the UK, there are new NICE guidelines about how children with Cerebral Palsy should be cared for with national charities like Scope and Cerebra being a great source of info and support.

 Workshops and training

-Contact the family, Snap and Bringing us together all have workshops and training for families.
+Contact a family, Snap, Care for the family and Bringing us together all have workshops, resources and training for families.